Stratford, London: Stratford Park

 Stratford Park on West Ham Lane was laid out, in stages, by the County Borough of West Ham between 1899 and 1912.
 It was originally called West Ham Recreation Ground and is still known to many as West Ham Rec.
 The name was changed in 1999 to avoid confusion with nearby West Ham Park.

 In 1892–93, before the land was acquired by the local council, the open plot opposite West Ham Police Station, was let to Castle Swifts F.C. for use as their home ground.
 This was the works team of the Castle Shipping Line which had a repair yard at Leamouth in Blackwall.
 The Castle Swifts named the ground Dunottar Park in honour of the company's ship RMS Dunottar Castle.
 The club was only based in Stratford for its first year, moving to Temple Meadows in East Ham after a dispute with the landlord.
 The club would merge with Thames Ironworks F.C., the forerunner of West Ham United F.C., in 1895.

 Landmarks

 Gurney memorial drinking fountain

 Directly to the south of the churchyard stands a 12.80-metre tall granite obelisk, which was erected in 1861 as a memorial to the Quaker philanthropist and abolitionist, Samuel Gurney (1766 to 1856).
 The plinth carries two brass drinking fountain heads on opposite sides, with the inscription: IN REMEMBRANCE OF SAMUEL GURNEY / WHO DIED 5 June 1856 / ERECTED BY HIS FELLOW PARISHIONERS AND FRIENDS / 1861 / "When the ear heard him then it blessed him" (a paraphrase from the Book of Job, Chapter 29 verse 11).

+Old Dispensary

+The oldest building in Stratford is the Old Dispensary on Romford Road, built in the early 1800s and which formed part of Queen Mary's Hospital for the East End.